 Go to Troubleshoot when your heat pump heats when it’s supposed to cool.

-If your thermostat seems to have a mind of its own and sets itself to a temperature that you don’t want, you may have an issue with the temperature schedule.
+- Your thermostat temperature changes unexpectedly: If your thermostat seems to have a mind of its own and sets itself to a temperature that you don’t want, you may have an issue with the temperature schedule.
+Please see the article about Nest thermostat temperature schedules to learn how it works and how to make changes if needed.

-If you’re experiencing a heating or cooling issue that isn’t included above, visit Google support and search for your issue.
+- Other symptoms: If you’re experiencing a heating or cooling issue that isn’t included above, visit Google support and try searching our support site for your issue.

 Wiring issues usually occur when you’re first installing a Nest thermostat.
-But they can happen later, usually for different reasons.
+However, they can surface later as well, but usually for different reasons.

 Here are some common symptoms that indicate that your system may need professional maintenance: